Let's start getting our finances under control and reduce your financial stress by creating some smart money habits today.

 100 Smart Money Habits You Need to Start

 There are 100 money habits on this list but we are going to break some down for you.
-Of course, you can download the list when you sign up to our newsletter and this will be absolutely free!
+Of course, you can download the list when you sign up for our newsletter and this will be absolutely free!

 Create and stick to a budget

 You can't take control of your finances if you don't create a monthly budget and stick to it.
-Think of a budget as a blueprint to your finances.
+Think of a budget as a blueprint for your finances.
 You are creating one to allocate your money and tell it where it needs to go.